MonashCybersecurityLab/SHVE/README.md

 ## Usage

-To see the example, please check the main function of **edu.monash.shangqi.hve.SHVE** in the package.
+To see the example, please check the main function of **edu.monash.crypto.hve.SHVE** in the package.

 The provided APIs capture the four basic operations (`setup`, `keyGen`, `Enc`, `Query`) for the HVE scheme with some modification.
 Specifically, the implementation is for the predicate-only construction, which means the message for `Enc` is always "True".